-- The Internet root zone should be inviolable at any time, wherever it may be located. - No state should have the jurisdiction to prescribe, adjudicate, or enforce policy over the Internet root zone. - The Internet root zone may only be modified through existing procedures or new ones that might be introduced in September 2015. - The inviolability of the Internet root zone should be based on customary law that recognises the consistent practice of no unilateral interference by the US authorities in the content of the Internet root zone.
+3. No state should have the jurisdiction to prescribe, adjudicate, or enforce policy over the Internet root zone.

+4. The inviolability of the Internet root zone should be based on customary law that recognises the consistent practice of no unilateral interference by the US authorities in the content of the Internet root zone.